Weltraumschaf/blog.weltraumschaf.de/content/blog/Hardening-Your-SSHd-with-Ansible.md

 draft: true
 ---

 Whenever you run a server in the wild wild web you should harden your SSHd setup.
 If you wonder why you should do that, then spin up a machine with enabled SSHd and watch the logs: Usually it takes only few minutes until the first scans and brute force attacks come up in the logs.
 The internet is completely mapped.
-Not only IPv4 also IPv6. to scan the whole IPv6 address space is feasable with some bandwidth.
+Not only IPv4 also IPv6. to scan the whole IPv6 address space is feasible with some bandwidth.
 Just look at [Shodan](https://www.shodan.io/).

 ### What I Use to Harden SSHd